 - If your device is paired and the app takes you to the Cubelets Map, but your Bluetooth Hat is flashing green, your device has paired to a different Hat.
 The Bluetooth Hat will blink Blue when successfully paired.
 Close the Cubelets App, re-open, and try to pair again one at a time.

 - Did you agree to Location Permissions?

-If you’re using an Android or FireOS device, you will need to agree to location permissions for the app to work.
-Modular Robotics will never view, collect, or use your device location even if you agree to these permissions.
+If you’re using an Android or FireOS device with the Cubelets App, you will need to agree to location permissions for the app to work.
+Read more about this in our FAQ article here.

 - iOS auto-pairing feature

 The most common issue when using the classic Bluetooth Cubelet on the iOS platform is the auto-pairing feature. iOS devices will automatically pair with familiar Bluetooth accessories by default, so if you have previously paired your Bluetooth “Cubelet – CRM” to your iPad, and then try to pair the Cubelet – CRM to your iPhone while the iPad has the Bluetooth setting switch ‘on’ and is close by, Cubelet – CRM will pair to the iPad before you can pair to the unfamiliar device.